TRPG0/BRC-Archipelago/INFO.md

 Items can be found by picking up any type of collectible, unlocking characters, and for every 5 graffiti spots tagged.
 The types of items that can be found are Music, Graffiti (M), Graffiti (L), Graffiti (XL), Skateboards, Inline Skates, BMX, Outfits, Characters, and REP.

-Movestyles will also be unlocked by finding a character that has that movestyle as their default. (ex. unlocking Shine will also unlock BMX)

 The mod adds two new apps to the phone, an "Encounter" app which lets you quit certain encounters early, and the "Archipelago" app which lets you view chat messages and item history while in game.

 ## Options

-There are several options that can be changed before generating a run:
+There are several options that can be changed before generating a run, and some options can be changed during one:

 - `skip_intro`: Skips escaping the police station.
 Graffiti spots tagged during the intro will not unlock items.
 - `skip_dreams`: Skips the dream sequences at the end of each chapter.